tooevangelist/paysuper-js-sdk/README.md

 });
 ```

-### Sample code of the Payment form for the Virtual currency order:
+### Sample code of the Payment form for a simple checkout payment:

 ```html
 const paySuper = new PaySuper({